MicrosoftDocs/azure-docs/articles/data-factory/data-factory-usql-activity.md

 	ms.author="spelluru"/>

 # Invoke U-SQL script from Data Factory
-This article describes how to run a **U-SQL** script on an Azure Kona compute from an Azure Data Factory pipeline by using the **U-SQL Activity**.
+This article describes how to run a **U-SQL** script on an Azure Big Analytics compute from an Azure Data Factory pipeline by using the **U-SQL Activity**.

 ## Introduction
 A pipeline in an Azure data factory processes data in linked storage services by using linked compute services.
 It contains a sequence of activities where each activity performs a specific processing operation.
 This article describes using the U-SQL Activity.